Abinaya-Subramaniam/colombo-rental-price-predictor/README.md

 ---

-**Note**: This is an active research project.
-Model performance metrics are based on historical data and should be validated on current market conditions before production deployment.
+**Note**: Model performance metrics are based on historical data and should be validated on current market conditions.